CareerExplorer’s step-by-step guide on how to become a dermatologist.

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a dermatologist is the right career path?
 Take the free CareerExplorer career test to find out if this career is in your top matches.
 Perhaps you are well-suited to become a dermatologist or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

-Getting an undergraduate/bachelor's degree from a four-year university is the first step to becoming a dermatologist.
+Getting a bachelor's degree from a four-year university is the first step to becoming a dermatologist.
 This can include pre-med courses in biology, organic chemistry, physics, and general chemistry.
 Some students must also complete math and biochemistry coursework depending on the medical school they wish to attend.

-After completing an undergraduate/bachelor's degree, aspiring dermatologists need to take and perform well on the Medical College Admissions Test (MCAT).
+After completing a bachelor's degree, aspiring dermatologists need to take and perform well on the Medical College Admissions Test (MCAT).
 They must then attend a four-year accredited medical school.
 A high undergraduate GPA is essential, as admission to medical school is extremely competitive.

 Following medical school, aspiring dermatologists must complete a dermatology residency.
 A residency in dermatology involves one year as an intern in either general surgery or internal medicine, followed by three years of clinical residency in dermatology.